Manhattan Project (song)

 "Manhattan Project" is a 1985 song by Canadian progressive rock band Rush, named after the WWII project that created the first atomic bomb.
 The song appeared on Rush's eleventh studio album Power Windows in 1985.
-"Manhattan Project" is the third track on the album and clocks in at 5:07.
-Despite not being released as a single, it did reach #10 on the U.S. Mainstream Rock Chart in January 1986.
+"Manhattan Project" is the third track on the album and has a run-time of 5:07.

+Background

-Lyricist Neil Peart read "a pile of books" about the Manhattan Project before writing the lyrics so that he had a proper understanding of what the project was really about.
-The song consists of four verses, addressing the following:
+Lyricist Neil Peart read "a pile of books" about the Manhattan Project before writing the lyrics so that he had a better understanding of the topic.
+Anne Dudley was responsible for the string arrangements during the instrumental interlude.
+Some of the fretless bass sounds were played by Andy Richards on a synthesizer; during live renditions of the song, Lee covered these parts using a sampler.